artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 }
 ```

-We simply add ```coffeescript IS_IPHONE = false if IS_IPAD``` to cover
+We simply declare IS_IPHONE to be false on iPads to cover for the
-for the bizarre Facebook UIWebView iPad user agent.
-This is one
+bizarre Facebook UIWebView iPad user agent.
+This is one example of how
-example of how *user agent sniffing is unreliable*.
-If there is
+*user agent sniffing is unreliable*.
+If there is any way you can avoid
-any way you can avoid this behavior (hint: CSS Media Queries), DO IT.
+this behavior (hint: CSS Media Queries), DO IT.